AI-Ready Data: A Primer on What AI Agents Need to Excel

 4. AI-Ready Data Manifesto: 5 Principles

 What makes a data product AI-ready?
-AI Agents need data that is structured, understandable, traceable, accessible, and safe to use.
+As we said before, AI systems need data that is structured, understandable, traceable, accessible, and safe to use.

-This is why we define AI-readiness through 5 core principles that align with how modern AI agents consume and act on data.
+This is why we define AI-readiness through 5 core principles that align with how modern AI tools consume and act on data.

 1. Structure & cleaning